Getting you back to work after an accident

 The amount you can claim will vary depending on your circumstances and the level of injuries you sustained.
 Awards depend on the length of time you suffered from injuries, the extent of the treatment you required and the impact the injuries had on your everyday life.

 Our personal injury team will be able to give you a valuation of your claim once we have received completed medical evidence.
+Find out more about this process on our blog post here.

 Free initial consultation